DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 ### TableRowProps

-Describes properties passed to a row template when it is being rendered.
+Describes properties passed to a component that renders a generic table row.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-tableRow | [TableRow](#table-row) | A table row.
+tableRow | [TableRow](#tablerow) | A table row.
 children | ReactElement | A React element used to render a table row. style? | Object | Styles that should be applied to the root row element.

 ### TableDataRowProps

-Describes properties passed to the table row template when it is being rendered.
+Describes properties passed to a component that renders a table row.

 A value with the [TableRowProps](#tablerowprops) shape extended by the following fields: